sirportly/ruby-library/README.md

 ticket.update(:team => "1st line support", :user => "dave")
 ```

+Once an update has been carried out, the original ticket object will be updated to include the new properties.

 ## Executing Macros

 If you wish to execute one of your macros on a ticket, you can use the `run_macro` method